jiahuei/ubuntu-fresh-install-scripts/README.md

 - Docker has no internet access (perhaps due to DNS issue):
     - Run `bash docker_no_internet.sh`

+- Docker requires root privilege (sudo) to run:
+    - Run `sudo groupadd docker`, then `sudo usermod -aG docker $USER`
+    - Logout and login again, you should be able to run docker without `sudo`

 ## NOTES

 - `1_disable_nouveau.sh` will freeze any upgrades to kernels.